 Hello!
-My name is Amandine, I am the resident marine biologist at Pullman Maldives Maamutaa.
+My name is Amandine, I am the resident marine biologist at Raffles Maldives Meradhoo.

-You want to know how I landed my dream job in one of the most amazing destination in the world ?!
-Keep reading…
+If you want to know how I landed my dream job in one of the most amazing destination in the world: Keep reading…

 - The Initial Realization: